 - Certain vessels are equipped with a retractable swimming ladder.
-The swimming ladder must be in position as soon as you are onboard.

-- The parts of the deck which should not be used while under way are indicated on the diagram below:

-- Aft quarterdeck
+The swimming ladder must be in position as soon as you are onboard. - The parts of the deck which should not be used while under way are indicated on the diagram below: - Aft quarterdeck - Deck forward

-- Forward sun deck

-- Arceau de fly

-Vessel use limitation when sailing in design category B: When sailing in conditions of design category B (wind force up to and including 8 Beaufort and significant wave height up to and including 4 metres)the Flying Bridge crew must be limited to 5 persons of the 8 persons on board.
+Vessel use limitation when sailing in design category B: When sailing in conditions of design category B (wind force up to and including 8 Beaufort and significant wave height up to and including 4 metres)the Flying Bridge crew must be limited to 5 persons of the 9 persons on board.